ELthomasoPostfix/Webservices/README.md

 }
 ```

+## Flask CORS

+The frontend and backend api components are standalone, so without CORS enabled any frontend fetches to the backend fail.
+CORS is simply implemented using the flask-cors package in this project.

 # Secrets and Configuration

 The configuration of the Flask app is done as conveniently as possible.
 All secrets are simply stored in the [configuration file](API/config.py).
 Safety precautions, such as an [instance directory](https://flask.palletsprojects.com/en/2.2.x/config/#instance-folders), are foregone in favor of simplicity.